vvv-school/tutorial_yarp-opencv/README.md

 The task at hand is to correctly detect a red ball from images from a dataset streamed through a port.

-The dataset is currently available on the provided virtual machine.
-Otherwise it can be downloaded following these simple steps:
+The dataset is currently available on the provided virtual environment.
+Otherwise, it can be downloaded following these simple steps:
 ```sh
 cd $DATASETS_PATH
 $ wget http://www.icub.org/download/software/datasetplayer-demo/testData_20120803_095402.zip